shubhamjain-3120/betly/SUPABASE_SETUP.md

 # Supabase Setup Guide

-Follow these steps to set up your Supabase backend for the Bet Platform app.
+Follow these steps to set up your Supabase backend for the betly app.

 ## 1. Create Supabase Project